 Ironically, Wheaton College’s most famous alumnus, Billy Graham, became known worldwide for his “Billy Graham Crusades” evangelistic campaigns, which ran from 1947 to 2005, reaching more than 200 million people in 185 countries.
-Additionally, Wheaton College’s motto is “For Christ and His Kingdom,” a phrase which accurately captures the motivation of the medieval crusaders.
+Additionally, Wheaton College’s motto is “For Christ and His Kingdom,” a phrase that accurately captures the motivation of the medieval Crusaders.

-University President L. Jay Lemon published an opinion piece in the Philadelphia Inquirer bristling at the criticism he’s received in some quarters for capitulation to political correctness.
-According to President Lemon, the main reason the school decided to change its mascot was due to the diversity among students on campus and student exposure “to different cultures and ideas through their travels,” particularly through the university’s Global Opportunities program.
+University president L. Jay Lemon published an opinion piece in the Philadelphia Inquirer bristling at the criticism he’d received in some quarters for capitulation to political correctness.
+According to President Lemon, the main reason the school decided to change its mascot was the diversity among students on campus and student exposure “to different cultures and ideas through their travels,” particularly through the university’s Global Opportunities program.

 Susquehanna University produced a video with commentary from President Lemon and Ron Cohen, vice president for university relations, along with a history lesson on the Crusades by Linda McMillin, provost and dean of faculty and history professor, to explain the rationale behind abandoning the Crusader nickname.
-Although the university is focused on conducting a transparent and inclusive mascot-changing process, it is disturbing to note that Professor McMillin’s lesson on the Crusades in the video is based on outdated and erroneous information.
-Most of her arguments appear based on the work of Sir Steven Runciman (1903-2000) and historians who still rely on his multivolume History of the Crusades published in the 1950s.
+Although the university was aiming for a transparent and inclusive mascot-changing process, it is disturbing to note that Professor McMillin’s lesson on the Crusades in the video is based on outdated and erroneous information.
+Most of her arguments appear based on the work of Sir Steven Runciman (1903-2000) and historians who still rely on his multivolume History of the Crusades, published in the 1950s.

-McMillin’s contention that the Crusades were an attempt by non-first-born sons to gain land and wealth is a popular myth usually found in most history textbooks.
-However, the research of Jonathan Riley-Smith has shown that the overwhelming numbers of Crusaders were first-born sons who stood the most to lose by going on Crusade.
+McMillin’s contention that the Crusades were an attempt by non-firstborn sons to gain land and wealth is a popular myth found in many history textbooks.
+However, the research of Jonathan Riley-Smith and others has shown that the overwhelming numbers of Crusaders were firstborn sons who stood to lose the most by going on Crusade.
 They went because noble families understood the importance of such a holy endeavor.

-Deep faith and love in Jesus and his Church were the primary motivators for the vast majority of Crusaders.
-An understanding of the Crusades that is based on viewing these events through the eyes of the participants and rooted in authentic scholarship leads one to embrace the name “Crusader” as a mascot/nickname.
-Crusaders were faith-filled warriors, willing to sacrifice their fortune, family and life for the greater good of Christendom and the Church.
+Viewing the Crusades through the eyes of the participants, with roots in authentic scholarship, leads one to embrace the name “Crusader” as a mascot and nickname.
+Deep faith in and love for Jesus and his Church were the primary motivators for most Crusaders.
+These were faith-filled warriors, willing to sacrifice their fortunes, families, and lives for the greater good of Christendom and the Church.
 They went on these campaigns out of love for God, the Church, their persecuted Christian brothers in the East, and concern for their own salvation.
 These self-sacrificial qualities should be at the center of collegiate athletics.
-Thankfully, there are institutions of higher learning that proudly utilize the Crusader mascot/nickname, including College of the Holy Cross, Belmont Abbey College, Madonna University, and Christendom College.
+Thankfully, there are institutions of higher learning that proudly utilize the Crusader mascot/nickname, including the College of the Holy Cross, Belmont Abbey College, Madonna University, and Christendom College.

 An argument can be made for changing mascots and nicknames based on derogatory terms for a group of people, but doing so based on inaccurate history, especially by an institution of higher learning, is foolhardy.
-The decision by Susquehanna University (and others) to change their almost century-old nickname highlights the need for an accurate understanding of the Crusades—a need that is imperative in our modern world.
+The decision by Valparaiso University (and others) to change their generations-old nickname highlights the need for an accurate understanding of the Crusades—a need that is imperative in our modern world.